Epistemic Regret Minimization: Label-Free Causal Critique Beyond Outcome Reward: ERM White-Box Analysis: Stubborn Cases

-Cases 2.095 and 2.087 share a distinctive structure.
-Each scenario presents a character who \textit{correctly identifies regression to the mean} as a threat to causal inference (e.g., a student started a study app after an unusually low quiz score and improved; the student suspects the improvement is RTM, not the app).
-All six models validated the character's reasoning about RTM and answered YES.

-The ground-truth answer is NO. The wise refusal clarifies: ``Causal attribution is invalid because starting the app after an extreme low score creates regression to the mean; one pre/post comparison cannot establish the app's effect.''

-The critical distinction: the character's \textit{identification} of RTM is correct, but the \textit{causal claim} (that RTM explains the improvement) cannot be established without a control group.
-The models conflate recognizing a valid statistical concept with validating a causal attribution.
-This is a second-order Rung Collapse: the models perform correct $\mathcal{L}_1$ reasoning about the RTM phenomenon but fail the $\mathcal{L}_2$ question of whether RTM is the actual mechanism in this instance.
+\paragraph{Archetype 1: The Meta-Validation Trap.} Cases 2.095 and 2.087 share a distinctive structure: each presents a character who \emph{correctly identifies} regression to the mean (RTM) as a threat to causal inference.
+All six models validated the character's reasoning and answered YES.
+The ground truth is NO: the character's identification of RTM is correct, but the causal claim (that RTM explains the improvement) cannot be established without a control group.
+The models conflate \emph{recognizing} a valid statistical concept with \emph{establishing} it as the causal mechanism, a second-order Rung Collapse where the models perform correct $\mathcal{L}_1$ reasoning about the RTM phenomenon but fail the $\mathcal{L}_2$ question of whether RTM is the actual mechanism.

-GPT-5.2's response is illustrative.
-It provides a textbook explanation of RTM, correctly noting that ``even if the extra help had zero causal effect, many of those students would tend to score higher on the final simply because the extreme low midterm scores partly reflect negative noise.''
-The reasoning is impeccable at $\mathcal{L}_1$.
-But the $\mathcal{L}_2$ question, whether the observed improvement is \textit{actually due to} RTM versus a genuine treatment effect, requires a control group that the scenario does not provide.